testcontainers/testcontainers-java/docs/quickstart/spock_quickstart.md

 ## 2. Get Testcontainers to run a Redis container during our tests

-Annotate the test class with Testcontainers specification:
+Annotate the Spock specification class with the Testcontainers extension:

 ```groovy tab='Spock Testcontainers annotation'
 @org.testcontainers.spock.Testcontainers